 Valerie Nieman’s third poetry collection, Leopard Lady: A Life in Verse, was published in fall 2018.
 Her fourth novel, To the Bones, is scheduled for spring 2019.

 She was a 2013-2014 North Carolina Arts Council poetry fellow, and has received an NEA creative writing fellowship as well as major grants in West Virginia and Kentucky.
 Her awards include the Greg Grummer, Nazim Hikmet, and Byron Herbert Reece poetry prizes.

 Nieman graduated from West Virginia University and Queens University of Charlotte.
 A former newspaper reporter and editor, she now teaches creative writing at North Carolina A&T State University and at venues ranging from the John C. Campbell Folk School to WriterHouse.
-She was a founding editor of Kestrel and currently the poetry editor of Prime Number magazine.
+She was a founding editor of Kestrel and formerly the poetry editor of Prime Number magazine.

 Awards and Recognition

 - National Endowment for the Arts creative writing fellowship